 - Close the container and store it in the refrigerator for 2 days.

 - To serve the leftover salad, remove it from the refrigerator and let it sit at room temperature for a few minutes before serving.

 Cobb Salad Recipe

-- Prepare the dressing by combining all ingredients in a mixing bowl; whisk together until thoroughly combined.
+- Prepare the dressing by combining yogurt, oil, vinegar, mustard, bleu cheese, salt, and pepper in a mixing bowl; whisk together until thoroughly combined.
 Set aside.

-- Arrange salad greens on a large plate.
+- Lay out the salad greens on a large plate.

 - Arrange chicken, bacon, egg, tomatoes, avocado, and blue cheese on top of the salad greens.

-- Drizzle the salad with previously prepared dressing.
+- Drizzle the salad with the prepared dressing.

-Spread about 2 tablespoons of the dressing over each flour tortilla.
+- Spread about 2 tablespoons of the dressing over the flour tortilla.

 Nutritional info is an estimate and provided as courtesy.
 Values may vary according to the ingredients and tools used.
 Please use your preferred nutritional calculator for more detailed info.